Electroweak diboson production in association with a high-mass dijet system in semileptonic final states from $pp$

 The \olep channel targets events with a leptonically decaying $W$ boson.
 The \Wtolv\ candidates are selected by requiring one isolated lepton~(electron or muon) satisfying the tight criteria with $\pT> 27$~\GeV.
 Events are required to have \met$>80$~\GeV, and must not have any additional loose lepton.
 In order to reconstruct the invariant mass of the $WV$ system, the neutrino momentum four-vector is reconstructed by imposing a $W$ boson mass constraint on the lepton-neutrino system.
 The neutrino \pT components are set equal to the \met, and the unknown $z$-component of the momentum ($p_z$) is obtained from the resulting quadratic equation.
 The $p_z$ is chosen either as the smaller, in absolute value, of the two real solutions or, if the solution is complex, as its real part.

 In the \tlep channel, the \Ztoll\ candidates are identified by requiring two isolated same-flavor leptons satisfying the loose criteria.
 Both the leading- and subleading-\pt leptons must satisfy $\pT > 27$~\GeV.
 The trigger efficiency is stable as a function of the lepton \pt when the lepton matching the trigger decision has a \pt above that threshold.
-The same requirement is applied on the other lepton to ensure an optimal signal-to-background ratio.
+The same \pt requirement is applied on both leptons to ensure an optimal signal-to-background ratio.
 Opposite charges are required for the muon pairs but not for the electron pairs, since electrons are more susceptible to charge mis-identification due to the conversion of photons from bremsstrahlung, especially at high \pT.